Zenitugo/microservice-app-CD/documentation.md

 - vpc with public and private subnets in three availability zones.
 - Security groups for the worker nodes.
 - Keys to access the workernodes within the cluster.
+- eks-csi-drive addon to attach volumes to any pods requiring more volume.

 ## ARGOCD INSTALLATION
-ArgoCD was installed with github actions but first the cluster was accessed with this command `aws eks update-kubeconfig --name <name of cluster>`
+ArgoCD was installed with github actions but first the cluster was accessed with this command

+`aws eks update-kubeconfig --name <name of cluster>`

 To install ArgoCD on your Kubernetes you can go through this [documentation](https://argo-cd.readthedocs.io/en/stable/getting_started/)

 For this project, I clicked on (https://github.com/argoproj/argo-cd/releases/latest) which is the second optio in the documentation above.
 I was redirected to this github repo (https://github.com/argoproj/argo-cd/releases/tag/v2.9.7).
 I clicked on releases and used the version `v.2.10.2`

+Also ArgoCD notifications was installed to receive deployment status notification via Slack.

+## NGINX-INGRESS CONTROLLER AND CERT MANAGER
+These are helm charts that were installed so that a free ssl certificate can be issued to the domain name `sockshop.zenitugo.com.ng`.
+This is to allow the web application be viewed over port 443 (https)

 ## PROOF OF THE RESOURCES CREATED WITH GITHUB ACTIONS
 **Image of github actions executing terraform script**